luqmanhakimpens/nrf52sdk-newproject/README.md

 # nrf5sdk-createproject
-guideline to make new project on NRF5-SDK
+Guideline to create new project based on NRF5-SDK under windows environment.

 ## Prerequisite:
 ### 1.a.
 Install gnu-mcu-eclipse winddows-build-tools